smaclell/smaclell.github.io/_drafts/nancy-di-request-container.md

 ---

 This week my coworkers, Chris and Viktor, had a fun issue they had a hard time getting to the root cause.
+They added some caching to speed up a heavily used route which led to some unexpected tests breaking.
+In this post I wanted to dig into the root cause for why it broke.

 Change: